 Right here in Park City we can scale projects that have been proven to support the drawdown of factors contributing to global warming.
 We care greatly about climate change and want to be a leader and model for other communities—for the good of our local place and for the good of humanity.

 Park City Community Foundation will issue annual or semi-annual requests for proposals (RFPs) or collaborative invitations aimed at specific areas of climate action.
-Applications for the fall 2019 grant round opened on October 2 with a deadline of December 5.
-Please see the current grant application guidelines, online application form, and frequently asked questions.
+Applications for the fall 2019 grant round opened on October 2 and closed on December 5.
+Please see the current grant application guidelines and frequently asked questions for more details.

 The Park City Climate Fund prioritizes projects that focus on the greater Park City area (including Summit County and adjacent areas) and its particular climate action opportunities.
 Applicants are encouraged to bring forward climate solutions of all kinds that fit the selection criteria listed in the guidelines.